 JsonLayout makes it possible for Splunk to automatically find which fields we have.

 You can add additional metadata to the appender which can then be used in Splunk.

 <Http name="splunk-server-log" url="http://mysplunkserver:8088/services/collector/raw">; <Property name="Authorization" value="Splunk d5512c63-4ead-4f5d-a802-944a9c796d2a"/> <JsonLayout properties="true"> <KeyValuePair key="environment" value="prod"/> </JsonLayout> </Http>

 In this case Splunk will create an

 environment field and set all log events from this appender to

 This example shows how to configure plain http.
-If you want to use TLS or set other properties to the appender you have the full documentation of Log4j here.
+If you want to use TLS or set other properties to the appender you refer to the full documentation of Log4j.